 Australia has extensive compensation and benefits laws, as well as many other work protections that can make expanding there difficult.
-Regulations also vary by state, making it critical to understand both federal laws and those in the region where your business is located.
+Regulations also vary by state, making it critical to understand both federal laws and those in the region where your company is located.

 Australia’s Compensation Laws